Klosmi/WP-dev/WPDevNotes.md

 	- URL: `https://example.com/?s=beach`
 	- Query: Fetch posts with "beach" in their content, title, or metadata.

-- **Custom Page with Query Loop Block**: Suppose you add a Query Loop block on a custom page to display posts of a specific type, such as "Portfolio."
+- **Custom Page with Query Loop Block**: Suppose we add a Query Loop block on a custom page to display posts of a specific type, such as "Portfolio."
 	- URL: `https://example.com/portfolio/`
 	- Query (defined by the Query Loop block): Fetch posts of the "Portfolio" post type.